featurist/fixture_farm/README.md

 end
 ```

-Now let's the option to automatically record missing fixtures:
+Now let's add the option to automatically record missing fixtures:

 ```ruby
 test 'authors fixtures must have at least one post' do